Uatu: Fictional character biography

 Uatu later arrived in Death Valley to watch the battle between Hulk and Red Hulk only to be ambushed and knocked out by Red Hulk.
 Upon sensing the Red Hole of Dargala about to make a new Omegex, Uatu saw to it that its next target was Red Hulk in hopes that Red Hulk would be able to defeat it.
 Since these events, Uatu has restricted himself to appearing to observe particularly cosmic events in the Marvel Universe, such as visiting the heroes prior to the vote on the Superhuman Registration Act, the final battle of the "Secret Invasion" storyline, and the Hood's acquisition of the Infinity Gems, reflecting during these appearances that he cannot do any more or he may be taken from Earth altogether.

 Uatu later visited Red Hulk at the time when he was on an asteroid helping Thor to close a black hole.
 He does tell Red Hulk of his impending doom, but cannot describe it due to the Watchers' vow to not interfere.
 Uatu then watched Red Hulk fail at jumping across other asteroids until he was rescued by Thor.
 Uatu temporarily abandoned his post to travel to the Red Hole of Dargala.
 His absence was noticed by the other Watchers who sent the Watcher Uravo to find him.
 After being unable to find him, Uravo informed Yruku and the other Watchers that he thinks Uatu has become unhinged ever since Red Hulk attacked and absorbed some of his powers.
 When Uravo finally caught up to Uatu at the Red Hole of Dargala, Uatu tells Uravo that they should not have come together.
 They witnessed Omegex emerge from the Red Hole of Dargala as it heads towards Earth to target Red Hulk.
 Uatu and Uravo later tracked Omegex's trail as it gets closer to Earth.

 During the "Fear Itself" storyline, Uatu appeared next to Odin as Thor assists the Avengers.
 Aware that Uatu is there to witness the rise of the Serpent's daughter Skadi, Odin called Uatu a "titanic mute baby too dumb to be of use."
 Uatu later left while Odin kept boasting about himself.

 Uatu later watched Red Hulk's fight with Omegex.
 Noticing Uatu, Red Hulk shouts to him that he finally got his closure.
-Upon Red Hulk regressing back to Thunderbolt Ross, Uatu watches as Omegex ceased to exist upon it being unable to find Red Hulk.
+Upon Red Hulk regressing back to Thunderbolt Ross when Zero/One neutrilized the nano-mines that General Reginald Fortean had placed in Red Hulk's brain, Uatu watches as Omegex ceased to exist upon it being unable to find Red Hulk.

 Iron Man later encountered Uatu upon his return from space as Uatu shows him the corpse of the Living Tribunal on the Moon.

 Hoping to procreate, Uatu began seeing the Watcher Ulana who moved in with him.
 After an unrevealed amount of time, Ulana became pregnant.